gauravjha-codes/android-app-wrapper/README.md

-AQI Analysis — Android App
+Android App wrap

-An Android wrapper for the AQI Analysis & Visualization web application, built using Capacitor.
+An Android wrapper for the  web application, built using Capacitor.
 It converts the existing web application into a standalone Android app with a native app-like experience, without displaying browser UI such as the address bar or tabs.

 🌐 Live Website